mikeklimanek/CoinAlert/README.md

 # CoinAlert
-# Crypto Price Alert System

 ## Overview
-This project is designed to monitor cryptocurrency prices, updating every 4 hours via an API pipeline that interacts with a live database.
+This Crypto Price Alert System is designed to monitor cryptocurrency prices, updating every 4 hours via an API pipeline that interacts with a live database.
 The system cleans and processes the incoming data, calculates changes between each update, and sends email notifications for any price changes in cryptocurrencies that exceed a 5% threshold, either positive or negative.

 ## Installation